-Performance outcomes Acceptable outcomes Complies Comments PO1 Development maintains: (a) the operational efficiency and safety of a 'Stock route' identified on the Regional infrastructure corridors and substations overlay maps (OM- 009a-d); and (b) public health and safety.
-AO1.1 Buildings and structures are setback from a 'Stock route' identified on the Regional infrastructure corridors and substations overlay maps (OM-009a-d): (a) where in the Conservation zone, Rural zone or Rural residential zone and on a site with a land area of 2 hectares or greater, a minimum of: (i) 50 metres where involving Accommodation activities; or (ii) 20 metres where not involving Accommodation activities; or n/a Not applicable.
-The land does not adjoin a stock route.
+Performance outcomes Acceptable outcomes Complies Comments PO1 Development maintains: (a) the operational efficiency and safety of a 'Stock route' identified on the Regional infrastructure corridors and substations overlay maps (OM-009a-d); and (b) public health and safety.
+AO1.1 Buildings and structures are setback from a 'Stock route' identified on the Regional infrastructure corridors and substations overlay maps (OM-009a-d): (a) where in the Conservation zone, Rural zone or Rural residential zone and on a site with a land area of 2 hectares or greater, a minimum of: (i) 50 metres where involving Accommodation activities; or (ii) 20 metres where not involving Accommodation activities; or (b) a minimum of 6 metres otherwise. n/a Not applicable.
 AO1.2 Any new access from a road servicing a 'Stock route' identified on the Regional infrastructure corridors and substations overlay maps (OM-009a-d) includes a gate or grid to prevent stock entry to premises.
-AO1.3 Boundary fencing to prevent n/a n/a Not applicable.
-The land does not adjoin a stock route.
+AO1.3 Boundary fencing to prevent stock entry to premises is maintained along a 'Stock route' identified on the Regional infrastructure corridors and substations overlay maps (OM-009a-d). n/a n/a Not applicable.
 Not applicable.
-Boundary fencing to prevent stock entry to premises is maintained along a 'Stock route' identified on the Regional infrastructure corridors and substations overlay maps (OM-009a-d). or adjoining major electricity inf The land does not adjoin a stock route.

-Performance outcomes Acceptable outcomes Complies Comments PO2 Development: (a) allows for the continued operation of the 'Major electricity infrastructure' or 'Substation' identified on the Regional infrastructure AO2.1 Where involving Forestry for wood production, development is setback 1.5 times the maximum anticipated height of the tree at harvest from 'Major electricity infrastructure' identified on the Regional infrastructure corridors and substations overlay maps (OM-009a-d). n/a Not applicable.
-The application is not proposing forestry. corridors and substations overlay maps (OM-009a-d); and (b) is located and designed to ensure a high quality of amenity is achieved for the use.
-AO2.2 Buildings and structures are setback a minimum of 20 metres from 'Major electricity infrastructure' or a 'Substation' identified on the Regional infrastructure corridors and substations overlay maps (OM-009a-d). ~ No new development is proposed within 20 metres of the high voltage powerline adjacent to the western boundary of Lot 1.
+Perfo ormance outcomes Acceptable outcomes Complies Comments PO2 Deve (a) elopment: allows for the continued operation of the 'Major electricity infrastructure' or 'Substation' identified on the Regional infrastructure AO2.1 Where involving Forestry for wood production, development is setback 1.5 times the maximum anticipated height of the tree at harvest from 'Major electricity infrastructure' identified on the Regional infrastructure corridors and substations overlay maps (OM-009a-d). n/a The application is not proposing forestry for wood production. (b) corridors and substations overlay maps (OM-009a-d); and (b) is located and designed to ensure a high quality of amenity is achieved for the use.
+AO2.2 Buildings and structures are setback a minimum of 20 metres from 'Major electricity infrastructure' or a 'Substation' identified on the Regional infrastructure corridors and substations overlay maps (OM-009a-d). n/a No buildings and structures are proposed within 20 metres of the major electrical infrastructure.